danielruneda/csklearn/pypi_config.md

   from .utils import *
   ```

 ## Configure PyPI

 ### Local configuration

 - Create a `setup.py` file in root folder of the project.
+Note that it is necessary to add all the packages and script

   ```python
   from setuptools import setup